ivaROS/noetic_turtlebot/Noetic_Long.md

 ```
 set(stereo_msgs_DIR ${CMAKE_CURRENT_SOURCE_DIR}/../../../install_isolated/share/stereo_msgs/cmake)
 ```
 The above uses relative paths for the make isolated catkin build so that it is less dependent on where you've put things.
+For example, in the case of the `image_view` package, the file can be found in `SRCPATH/src/image_pipeline/image_view/CmakeLists.txt`.